Your Pregnancy Weeks 10-16

 We will also use the Doppler to listen for the baby’s heartbeat.
 Bear in mind that it may be too soon to hear the heartbeat clearly, so do not worry if you don’t.
 By the way, a Doppler is a small, non-intrusive device that is placed over your abdomen to reveal your baby’s heartbeat.
 The machine uses ultrasound to convert sound waves.

 The second trimester begins at week 14 of your pregnancy.
 Around now you will hopefully begin to have more energy and less morning sickness.
 You may also start to appear pregnant.
+Your third prenatal appointment occurs between the 14th and 16th week of pregnancy.

 While you may be feeling more pregnant now, your third prenatal appointment won’t differ much from your previous prenatal appointment.